top of page

 IMPORTANT Petition — Care Not Killing!

 Please consider signing the Care Not Killing petition which calls on MPs to vote against legalising assisted suicide in England and Wales.
 The Terminally Ill Adults (End of Life) Bill would make vulnerable people — including the elderly and disabled — feel a burden on family or carers resulting in pressure to end their lives.
-There is a petition each at both Didcot and Wallingford churches in the next two weeks until 21st March.
 Let’s sign it together and let our voice be heard.

 Where to find us